Wo Gott der Herr nicht bei uns hält

 "Wo Gott der Herr nicht bei uns hält" (Where God the Lord stands with us not, original: Wo Gott der Herr nicht bey uns helt) is a Lutheran hymn by Justus Jonas, a paraphrase of Psalm 124 in eight stanzas.
 It was first published in 1524 in the Erfurt Enchiridion.
-The theme of the psalm is the need of help against raging enemies.
-It has been translated also as "Where the Lord God does not stand (stay) with us", "If God the Lord is not with us", "If God the Lord is not on our side", among others.
+The theme of the psalm is the need for help against raging enemies.
+It has also been translated as "Where the Lord God does not stand (stay) with us", "If God the Lord is not with us", "If God the Lord is not on our side", among others.

 History

-Jonas wrote the hymn on a request by Martin Luther in 1524.
+Jonas wrote the hymn at the request of Martin Luther in 1524.
 He combined the ideas of Psalm 124 with passages from Psalm 12 and other Biblical motifs.
 The text was first published in the Erfurt Enchiridion, a hymnal of 26 songs including 18 by Luther, "Es ist das Heil uns kommen her" and other hymns by Paul Speratus, "Herr Christ, der einig Gotts Sohn" by Elisabeth Cruciger, and others.

 Luther himself published his own paraphrase of Psalm 124 in three stanzas, "Wär Gott nicht mit uns diese Zeit".
-The current German Protestant hymnal Evangelisches Gesangbuch has as EG 297 a combination of Jonas' stanzas 1, 2, 5 and 6, and Luther's 2 and 3 (as 3 and 4).
+The current German Protestant hymnal Evangelisches Gesangbuch has as EG 297 a combination of Jonas' stanzas 1, 2, 5, and 6, and Luther's 2 and 3 (as 3 and 4).